mliew21396/remote-work-u3/week-7/6-cultural-blog.md

 Disagree 1 ----- 2 ----- 3 ----- 4 ----- 5 Agree

 ## Release 4: Advice
 What was the last topic that someone asked for your advice on?
+Does it relate to your values?

 ## Release 5: Values and Stereotype threat
+Values can be a powerful way to negate stereotype threat if you can bring them to mind when you are under a threat.
+For this part, consider:

-How do you feel when you think about your values?
-Do you think it can help you mediate stereotype threat if you recognize you feel it?
+- How do you feel when you think about your values?
+- Do you think it can help you mediate stereotype threat if you recognize you feel it?

-Can you think of any other exercises you can use to help you when you are feeling down (for whatever reason) at DBC?
+- Can you think of any mental or physical exercises you can use to help you when you are feeling down (for whatever reason) at DBC?

 ## Release 6: Publish
 Link to your blog on the index of your github.io site and push your changes.